The majority of the average individual’s life is spent at work, earning and providing for themselves and their families.

 Inevitably, with that much time spent at the workplace, injuries while working are likely to occur at some point.

-Please don’t hesitate to contact an experienced workers’ compensation attorney for assistance.
+Please don’t hesitate to contact an experienced workers’ compensation attorney in Missouri for assistance.

 Although the laws vary between states, most employers are required by law to provide coverage for their employees.

 If you sustained an injury on the job, you are likely entitled to have your medical treatment paid for under your employer’s workman’s compensation insurance.
 You may also be entitled to at least partial compensation for your lost wages.